CodeMorera/Springbootapp/README.md

 D287 – JAVA FRAMEWORKS

 Section C.
+Customize the HTML user interface for your customer’s application.
+The user interface should include the shop name, the product names, and the names of the parts:

     -mainscreen.html, line 13: Added a CSS reference link to Demo.css -mainscreen.html, line 15: Changed the title from "Shop" to "My Dominican Motorcycle Shop".